 - Money laundering

 Everyone deserves a capable legal defense.
 Even if you’ve made a mistake, you deserve understanding from West Covina’s justice system.
 Simmrin Law Group will ensure that you receive due process, seeking to protect you from the high cost of a conviction.

 Click to contact our West Covina Criminal Defense Lawyers today

 Understanding Embezzlement Charges

-Embezzlement is a form of white collar crime that occurs is someone is entrusted with another person’s money or property and then fraudulently takes it.
-There are many actions that can be charged as embezzlement in West Covina, including:
+Embezzlement is a form of white-collar crime that occurs if someone is entrusted with another person’s money or property, then fraudulently takes it.
+There are many actions that may qualify as embezzlement in West Covina, including:

 - Stealing from a cash register at work

 - Taking money from a parent’s savings account

 - Using a medical account from a patient to steal funds

 - Selling jointly owned property and keeping the money